 What does a coroner do?

-As a coroner you would:
+As a coroner you could be:

-- deal with upset relatives in an understanding way
+- dealing with upset relatives

 What do I need to do to become a coroner?